 Finland has been investing in research into combating spills in ice and cold conditions.
 It currently has the capacity to combat small spillages in icy waters, but in the case of a major spill would normally wait until the ice melts and then recover the oil with traditional techniques.

 Oil terminals have stocks of equipment suitable for handling the most likely sizes of spills which could arise from their operations.
-There are no known oil spill clean-up contractors in Finland.

 Previous Spill Experience

 The largest oil spill in Finnish waters resulted from the grounding of M/T ANTONIO GRAMSCI in 1987.
 This spilled about 7000 tonnes of crude oil.
 Since 1990, there have been six cases involving spills of over 30 tonnes.

 The operational responsibility for dealing with marine pollution involving HNS has the same structure as for oil pollution response.
 Finland’s capability for responding to HNS incidents is rather limited and two of the oil recovery vessels are built according to the CHEMREC class.

 |OPRC '90||OPRC HNS|

 * not yet in force

 Regional and bilateral agreements